MaysamPx/SQL-server-monitoring-with-query-store/README.md

 ![image](https://github.com/MaysamPx/SQL-server-monitoring-with-query-store/assets/13215181/1ac57a3b-5668-4e52-8dd5-92f5a3725488)

 Each of these fields can be useful in an interesting way.
-For example, by comparing Logical reads and Logical writes, you can get a ratio of the amount of data that is written to and read (Write intensive vs. Read intensive queries), or as another example, you can measure the disk access ratio compared to the number of Logical reads.
+For instance, by comparing Logical reads and Logical writes, you can get a ratio of the amount of data that is written to and read (Write intensive vs. Read intensive queries), or as another example, you can measure the disk access ratio compared to the number of Logical reads.

 Another interesting thing is the amount reported for "Temp DB Memory Used in KB"; empirically, it can be a solution.
-For example, consider a database that works with a large number of Table-valued functions and SPs, and there are also various Temp table variables defined in each of them.
+For instance, consider a database that works with a large number of Table-valued functions and SPs, and there are also various Temp table variables defined in each of them.
 This value provides a view and reports the amount of Temp DB used by the current database in the specified range.

-> These reports are generally a good option for periodic reviews.
+> These reports are generally a good option for **periodic reviews**.
 For example, you can set the time window to the size of the intervals between releases and measure the impact of improvements and changes.

 ### Top Resource Consuming Queries

 This report is also one of the most useful reports of Query Store.
-For all the fields [or metrics] that you saw in the previous report [the same image above], it provides a detailed and comparative report that includes the following:
+For all the metrics that you saw in the previous report, it provides a detailed and comparative report that includes the following:

 - Execution plans were created along with a performance chart for each (Plan summary)
 - A descending bar chart of queries based on the selected metric (e.g. Duration)